-The head of house (currently Ania Musial) is appointed by the houseparents to look after the students' needs.
+The heads of house are appointed by the houseparents to look after the students' needs.
 Their job is to foster the sense of family atmosphere and monitor the wellbeing of other students in the house.
 This is primarily to be done by setting an example and ensuring that the practices and routines of the college are maintained appropriately.

-They are there to ensure that a happy and friendly atmosphere exists and to support the houseparents so that the House runs smoothly - for example, making sure beds are made, dorms are tidy and keeping Houseparents informed of any issues that may arise.
+They are there to ensure that a happy and friendly atmosphere exists and to support the houseparents so that the house runs smoothly - for example, making sure beds are made, dorms are tidy and keeping houseparents informed of any issues that may arise.

 They are also there for younger students to talk to for advice, guidance and information.
 The head of house role gives those students the opportunity for positions of responsibility and leadership.